-Protocol
+Policy

-1. Student-at-Risk Case Team:
+- 1. Campus Assessment, Response, and Education Case Team:

-1.1 A Student-at-Risk Case Team will provide a coordinated response and support to the Student-at-Risk.
-Responses for dealing with at-risk students may differ depending on the level of risk posed by the student, and is set out in the Procedures for responding to Student-at-Risk below.
+- 1.1 The Campus Assessment, Response, and Education Team will provide a coordinated response and support to the Student at-Risk.
+Responses for dealing with at-risk students may differ depending on the level of risk posed by the student, and is set out in the Procedures for responding to Students at-Risk below.

-1.2 The Student-at-Risk Case Team will meet on a regular basis as a working group on campus to develop and deliver a coordinated response to concerns associated with Student-at-Risk.
+- 1.2 The Campus Assessment, Response, and Education Team will meet on a regular basis as a working group on campus to develop and deliver a coordinated response to concerns associated with Students at-Risk.

-1.3 The Case Team membership may consist of the following persons or their designate:
+- 1.3 The Case Team membership may consist of a representative of the following departments:

-- 1. Manager, Student Affairs (Chair)
+- 1. Student Affairs (Chair)

-- 2. Medical Director
+- 2. Student Health Services

-- 3. Psychologist
+- 3. Campus Security

-- 4. Director, Campus Security
+- 4. Registrar

-- 5. Registrar
+- 5. Human Rights and Equity Advisor

-- 6. Human Rights and Equity Advisor
+- 6. Student Accessibility Services

-- 7. Manager of Student Accessibility Services
+- 7. Residences

-- 8. Director, Residences
+- 8. Brock International

-1.4 The Student-at-Risk Case Team may invite a Brock community member to a meeting when there is a matter that relates to their position within the University or their expertise or knowledge is required.
+- 1.4 The Campus Assessment, Response, and Education Team may invite a Brock community member to a meeting when there is a matter that relates to their position within the University or their expertise or knowledge is required.